cosmopaladin/project-1/README.md

 # project-1
-data science class project 1
+Repo for the first Project in data science bootcamp

 ## Stat Analysis
 Contained in the files